Friday, October 31, 2025

 Something amiss, which I'll never discover.

-I know I was at the edge of the old post town when I see the joyato latern.
+I know I am at the edge of the old post town when I see the joyato latern.
 There's a small strand of namiki here too, barely two meters high.
 There's little on the landscape beyond to entertain me, so I put in the headphones and listen to a mix of Tom Waits cover tunes.
 I discovered him just before moving to Japan, his Anthology being one of a mere ten cassettes I brought over.
 His songs remind me of an old girlfriend, a refugee from the Kobe quake of 1995, and a rainy Sunday where we lay on the tatami and sang Tom's songs out into the darkened room.
 He also reminds me of Jordan, now dear departed, and memories of him, and lost others cause me to weep as I stroll on.
 No need to feel embarrassed for this, tears are

 liquid love.